Analysis vs. Post-Release Documentation

 When it comes to consuming post-release documentation, there are two different camps, both seeing it from different perspectives as they have completely different interests.

-The first group are the people who are responsible for maintaining the legacy systems - the governors.
-They use the documentation on a daily basis, so it is in their own interest to ensure it is understandable and correct as it may influence their day to day performance and comfort.
-The systems and their documentation is their land, it is everything they have, and they have learned how to govern it and protect it from any intruders who would like to do something wrong to it.
-They plan each change very carefully as each unconsidered change to their land can impact their lives.
-They do a great job keeping the systems running and they often have the best knowledge of how the systems work.
-The downside is that since governors know the systems from A to Z, they got used to living with all imperfections, including the way the systems are documented.
-They learned the structure and rules of the documentation by heart, so they don't have trouble finding any information no matter how the documentation looks like.
-Governors don't understand why it is so hard for other people to find the right information when it is stated in their documentation.
-Governors should be trained on how to structure the documentation, how to model information systems, and they should try to standardize the documentation with governors of other systems so that it is easy to change the camp and start governing another camp very quickly.
+The first group are the people who are responsible for maintaining the legacy systems—the governors.
+They use the documentation on a daily basis, so it is in their own interest to ensure it is understandable and correct, as it may influence their day-to-day performance and comfort.
+The systems and their documentation are their land; it is everything they have, and they have learned how to govern it and protect it from any intruders who would like to do something wrong to it.
+They plan each change very carefully, as each unconsidered change to their land can impact their lives.
+They do a great job keeping the systems running, and they often have the best knowledge of how the systems work.
+The downside is that since governors know the systems from A to Z, they have become used to living with all imperfections, including the way the systems are documented.
+They have learned the structure and rules of the documentation by heart, so they do not have trouble finding any information no matter how the documentation looks.
+Governors do not understand why it is so hard for other people to find the right information when it is stated in their documentation.
+Governors should be trained on how to structure documentation, how to model information systems, and they should try to standardize the documentation with governors of other systems so that it is easy to change the camp and start governing another camp very quickly.

-The complete opposite of governors is invaders.
-They don't care about existing camps or villages, they were ordered to invade the territory and build up a wooden cottage house to test whether it is actually possible to live in the territory.
-The deadline is in 3 weeks, so there is no time to plan.
+The complete opposite of governors are invaders.
+They do not care about existing camps or villages; they were ordered to invade the territory and build a wooden cottage to test whether it is actually possible to live there.
+The deadline is in three weeks, so there is no time to plan.
 Invaders are teams asked to quickly build a concept or a prototype.
-The deadline and features have the priority, agile development is an alibi for not documenting anything, and in the end, the company ends up having an undocumented prototype that survives the next couple of years in production anyway.
+The deadline and features have priority, agile development is an alibi for not documenting anything, and in the end, the company ends up having an undocumented prototype that survives the next couple of years in production anyway.
 The problem is that invaders conquer the land and leave, but governors will have to stay and maintain it.